technomancy/bussard/manual.md

 ### Mail

 Your ship also comes with a mail client allowing you to read and respond to messages you receive.
-Press ctrl-m from flight mode to activate it.
+Press `f3` to activate it.
 You'll be shown a list of folders, each with an unread/total message count.
 Pressing enter on a folder opens it up and shows the date, sender, and subject of each message.

-If a message offers a mission or makes some request of you, you can indicate your acceptance or acknowledgment by pressing alt-enter.
-Pressing alt-a will move the message to the "archive" folder.
+If a message offers a mission or makes some request of you, you can indicate your acceptance or acknowledgment by pressing `alt-enter`.
+Pressing `alt-a` will move the message to the "archive" folder.

 ### Missions